Tanman1712/startup/README.md

+# Simon Login
+Main changes occur in index.html, login.js, and login.css.
+Look for setAuthCookie to handle remembering a user.
+My brain is too dead right now.
+I'll look at this again later when I don't have twenty deadlines to meet.

 # Simon DB
 I can probably yoink most of the high score storage for my startup.
 Files to refer to in simon-db are the database.js which sets up the mongo client and the env variables, and index.js where we reference the new DB for getting the high scores and such.